madprops/githop/README.md

 >max_text_length (integer)

 How long the text in the items can be.
+Number of characters.

 >max_favorites (integer)

 How many favorite items to keep stored.
 Favorite items will only show if the items are still in the browser history.
+Setting this to 0 will remove the Favorites feature all together.

 >buttons (list of objects)